grafana/alloy/docs/sources/tutorials/flow-by-example/first-components-and-stdlib/index.md

 - [Components configuration language][]
 - [Component controller][]

-Components are the building blocks of a {{< param "PRODUCT_NAME" >}} configuration.
+Components are the building blocks of an {{< param "PRODUCT_NAME" >}} configuration.
 They are configured and linked to create pipelines that collect, process, and output your telemetry data.
 Components are configured with `Arguments` and have `Exports` that may be referenced by other components.

 Let's look at a simple example pipeline: